 A woman may be asked to bear down (as when having a bowel movement) or to cough.
-She may be examined while standing.
-The resulting pressure in the pelvis from coughing, standing, or both may make a pelvic floor disorder more obvious.
+She may be examined while standing with one foot on a stool.
+The resulting pressure in the pelvis from bearing down, coughing, and/or standing may make a pelvic floor disorder more obvious.

 Procedures to determine how well the bladder and rectum are functioning may be done.
 For example, doctors often measure the amount of urine that the bladder can hold without leaking, the amount of urine left in the bladder after urination, and the rate of urine flow.
 If a woman has a problem with the passage of urine or urinary incontinence, doctors may use a flexible viewing tube to view the inside of the bladder (a procedure called cystoscopy) or the urethra (a procedure called urethroscopy).
 These procedures help doctors determine whether drugs or surgery is the best treatment.
 If the bladder is not functioning well, women are more likely to need surgery.

-If prolapse is mild, Kegel exercises can help by strengthening the pelvic floor muscles.
+Pelvic floor exercises, such as Kegel exercises, can lessen bothersome symptoms, including stress incontinence, but do not affect prolapse itself.
+They tend to be most helpful if prolapse is mild.
+These exercises help by strengthening the pelvic floor muscles.
 Kegel exercises target the muscles around the vagina, urethra, and rectum—the muscles used to stop a stream of urine.
 These muscles are tightly squeezed, held tight for about 1 or 2 seconds, then relaxed for about 10 seconds.
 Gradually, contractions are lengthened to about 10 seconds each.
 The exercise is repeated about 10 times in a row.
 Doing the exercises several times a day is recommended.
 Women can do Kegel exercises when sitting, standing, or lying down.

 Some women have difficulty contracting the correct muscles.
 Learning the exercises can be made easier by using the following: